ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 We first build [Apptainer](https://apptainer.org/docs/admin/main/index.html) images (similar to docker) to be our environment.
 Apptainer installation instructions can be find [here](https://apptainer.org/docs/admin/main/installation.html).

+If you don't use container, you can also follow the command in .def files mentioned following to install everything.

 #### 1. Eldarica container
 In the folder container of this repository, build a Eldarica image by: